rmabirami98-git/auto-loan-data-analysis/python-notebooks/README.md

 # Python Notebooks

-This folder contains a collection of Jupyter notebooks for **data preprocessing, analysis, quality checking, segmentation, and predictive modeling for Auto Loan Data**.
+This folder contains a collection of Jupyter notebooks for **data preprocessing, analysis, quality checking, segmentation, and predictive modeling for Oodle Loan Data**.
 It is designed as a modular pipeline where each notebook addresses a specific step in the data science workflow.

 ---